rihemebh/Algorithms-And-DataStructure/README.md

 - And we have 2 cases :
     - Split in a simple node  (internal or leaf)
         1. If the node is a leaf we add the new key to it
-        2. If it is an internal:
+        2. If it is internal:
             2.1.
-Find the right child
+Find the next node
             2.2.
 If the child has 2*N-1 keys then split it
     - Split in a Root node
         1. If the Root already has 2*N-1 keys : create a new node and call split(newnode,0)